shostakm21/FeOB_Microbes_Shipwreck_2021/doc/README.md

 In gray-scale is a heat map of the frequency of each quality score at each base position.
 The median quality score at each position is shown by the green line, and the quartiles of the quality score distribution by the orange lines.
 The red line shows the scaled proportion of reads that extend to at least that position (this is more useful for other sequencing technologies, as Illumina reads are typically all the same lenghth, hence the flat red line).

 The forward reads are good quality.
 We generally advise trimming the last few nucleotides to avoid less well-controlled errors that can arise there.
 These quality profiles do not suggest that any additional trimming is needed.
+We will truncate the forward reads at position 240 (trimming the last 10 nucleotides).
 ```{r}
 plotQualityProfile(fnFs[1:2])
 plotQualityProfile(fnRs[1:2])